aminebadraoui/MNFST-RAG-UI/docs/getting-started/quick-start.md

 # Quick Start Guide

-Get the RAG Chat Admin Dashboard running in minutes with this comprehensive quick start guide.
+Get the MNFST-RAG Admin Dashboard running in minutes with this comprehensive quick start guide.

 ## 🚀 Prerequisites